AliceO2Group/QualityControl/doc/Advanced.md

 ## Display a non-standard ROOT object in QCG

 Users can publish objects inheriting from a custom class, e.g. not a TH2F but a MyCustomClass, as long as a dictionary is available.
-By default, the QCG won't be able to display such objects.
+By default, JSROOT and in turn the QCG won't be able to display such objects.

 The solution depends on the strategy to adopt to display the object.